investindex/Taxes/README.md

 Even if gross income exceeds these thresholds, MAGI might not.
 If we're a 40-year-old single filer with a gross income of $150K, at first glance you might think we can't contribute directly to a Roth IRA.
 But if we max out our traditional 401(k) with $20,500 and our HSA with $3,650, we've reduced our MAGI by $24,150 and it now falls below $129K!
 No need for a backdoor.
 Some people with high enough income are able to max out their traditional 401(k), their HSA, and their Roth IRA.

-To be clear: traditional 401(k) accounts have no income restrictions on tax deductibility, and Roth 401(k) accounts have no income restrictions on contribution limits.
+_Traditional 401(k) accounts have no income restrictions on tax deductibility, and Roth 401(k) accounts have no income restrictions on contribution limits.__ The issues discussed above apply only to IRAs.
 HSAs have no income restrictions under any conditions.

 #### Contribution timing